ztachip/ztachip/Documentation/BuildProcedure.md

 But installation procedure can be adapted for other hardware platforms.

+In this example, ztachip is installed under a user chosen folder [WORKSPACE].

 ## Install ubuntu

 ztachip is built under 64bit Linux environment.